FAQs

 Can you describe the OSPREY Camp environment?

+Our camp is located on a beautiful, forested, and fully gated camp property.
 Our heated cabins sleep 10-16 comfortably and include fully functioning bathrooms with toilets, sinks, and showers.
 New friendships are formed while eating family style in our spacious dining hall.
 Nutritious meals are served in a kosher, pork-free, and nut-free facility.
 Heated indoor buildings and covered outdoor shelters provide space for classes to enjoy our outdoor school in the rain, snow, and sunshine.
 OSPREY Camp is designed to get our students outside no matter what the weather has in store!

 Can you describe the OSPREY Camp Program?